adriandelarco/old_school/README.md

 },
 ```

+The results are stored to the default dataset associated with the actor run.
+From there, you can export it to various formats using the [Get dataset items](https://www.apify.com/docs/api/v2#/reference/datasets/item-collection/get-items)
+API endpoint.
+Note that the API endpoint accepts various parameters
+that let you control what kind of data you'll get.

-If you are interested in organic results only, then you can use a combination of query parameters `fields=searchQuery,organicResults`
+For example, if you are interested in organic results only,
+then you can use a combination of query parameters `fields=searchQuery,organicResults`
 and `unwind=organicResults` to obtain a plain array of organic results.
-The original URL of a dataset is in the form
+The original URL of a dataset has the form:

 ```
 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=[FORMAT]
 ```

 where the format is one of `csv`, `html`, `xlsx`, `xml`, `rss` and `json`.
-By adding new parameters
+By adding the following query parameters

 ```
 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=[FORMAT]&fields=searchQuery,organicResults&unwind=organicResults